Tessa Violet: 2022–2025: My God!

+2026–present: There Will Be Joy

+On January 6, 2026, Tessa Violet announced her fourth studio album, There Will Be Joy, and released the first single "Knowing".
+The song was produced by Cavetown.

 Influences

 Violet cites artists such as Lorde, Bleachers, Lily Allen, Taylor Swift, Cavetown, Julia Michaels, and Fun among her influences.
 A PUP concert Violet attended in 2019 inspired her to delve into her punk-influenced upbringing for her "Games" collaboration with lovelytheband.